Skip to content

 ProtectionDescription

-Secure FlagCookies only transmitted over HTTPS (encrypted connections)
+Secure flagCookies transmitted only over HTTPS

-SameSite ProtectionPrevents cross-site request forgery (CSRF) attacks
+SameSite=LaxBlocks cross-site request forgery (CSRF)

-Logout on All DevicesOne-click option to end all sessions everywhere
+Log out on all devicesOne-click option to end all sessions everywhere

 Managing Your Sessions